renoust/talipot/doc/python/pythonplugins.rst

   # The line below does the magic to register the plugin to the plugin database
   # and updates the GUI to make it accessible through the menus.
-  tulipplugins.registerPluginOfGroup("GeneralAlgorithmExample", "General Algorithm Demo", "author", "26/07/2011", "info", "1.0", "Python")
+  talipotplugins.registerPluginOfGroup("GeneralAlgorithmExample", "General Algorithm Demo", "author", "26/07/2011", "info", "1.0", "Python")

 Writing a selection algorithm in Python
 ----------------------------------------

 A selection algorithm must implement the :class:`tlp.BooleanAlgorithm` interface as illustrated below::

-  from tulip import tlp
+  from talipot import tlp
-  import tulipplugins
+  import talipotplugins

   class SelectionAlgorithmExample(tlp.BooleanAlgorithm):
     def __init__(self, context):